univention/univention-corporate-server/doc/manual/ip-config/web-proxy.rst

 Logging proxy accesses
 ----------------------

-All accesses performed via the proxy server are stored in the logfile :file:`/var/log/squid/access.log`.
+All accesses performed via the proxy server are stored in the log file :file:`/var/log/squid/access.log`.
 It can be used to follow which websites have been accessed by the users.